James4Ever0/ies_modeling_framework/microgrid_base/README.md

 On different system you may need to modify code in `Makefile` to ensure correct dependency resolution.

+Install CPLEX and Anaconda (for environment management) on your system.
+Do not use non-Linux OSes for deployment since they do not support `tmux`.

 Minimum Python version is `3.9`.

+Install Python dependencies by `pip install -i https://pypi.tuna.tsinghua.edu.cn/simple -r requirements.txt`.

+To run `celery`, you need to install `redis-server` and `rabbitmq-server`.

 ## Developing